If you're betting on the First Round Leader market this week then don't miss our unique FRL stats page for this event here!

-Meanwhile, Paul Williams previews the WGC Bridgestone Invitational at Firestone - you can read his thoughts on that event here.
+Paul Williams has previewed the WGC Bridgestone Invitational - you can read his thoughts on that event here.

 Montreux Golf & Country Club, Reno, Nevada: Designer: Jack Nicklaus 1992; Course Type: Desert, Resort; Par: 72; Length: 7,472 yards; Water Hazards: 5; Fairways: Bentgrass Ryegrass with Poa Annua; Rough: Kentucky Bluegrass with Ryegrass 3.5"; Greens: 5,500 sq.ft average featuring Bentgrass with Poa Annua; Stimpmeter: 11.5ft.

-Montreux Fairway Widths (yards): Below are the fairway widths for Montreux G&CC and how they compare to recent courses that we've seen on Tour:
+Fairway Widths (yards): Below are the fairway widths for Montreaux G&CC and how they compare to recent courses that we've seen on Tour:

 Course Overview: Montreux G&CC is a typical Jack Nicklaus design that becomes more challenging the closer a player gets to the hole.
 Fairways are huge and easy to hit giving the most inaccurate a fighting chance.
 Played at 5,500 feet altitude where the air is dry and thin, long hitters undoubtedly have a huge advantage on a course where 400 yard drives are more than possible on some holes.
 Longer hitters can reach the 4 par-5s with 2 lusty blows but can also attack a couple of driveable par-4s at the 4th and 14th.
 They also have the advantage of being able to take 3-wood or irons off of some tees plus can attack plenty of pin locations with wedges as opposed to mid-irons.
 Since 2012 this event has been played utilising the Modified Stableford scoring format - you can find out more about how points are accrued here: Modified Stableford System.

 Published Predictor Model: Our published predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are J.J.
-Henry, Ben Martin, Robert Garrigus, Ryan Palmer and Jonathan Byrd.
+Top 10 of my published predictor are Joel Dahmen, J.J.
+Henry, Steve Wheatcroft, Hunter Mahan, Kevin Streelman, Cameron Percy, Richy Werenski, Hudson Swafford, Bronson Burgoon and Johnson Wagner.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to Dean & DeLuca Invitational / BMW PGA Championship and includes PGA Tour and European Tour events.
-Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Fort Worth Invitational / BMW PGA Championship and includes both PGA Tour and European Tour events.
+Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field:

-Weather Forecast: The latest weather forecast for Reno is here.
-A straightforward forecast this week with clear skies and temperatures reaching 34-37 degrees Celsius in the afternoon.
-Morning starters will play in tranquil conditions, but as we often see in the desert 15-20 km/h winds will whip up in the afternoon.
+Weather Forecast: The latest weather forecast for Reno, Nevada, is here.
+Clear skies and temperatures reaching 28-33 degrees Celsius in the afternoon.
+Morning starters will play in tranquil conditions, but as we often see in the desert 15-20 mph winds will whip up in the afternoon, making it a little tricky in terms of club selection, especially at altitude.

 Tournament Skill Averages:

-So let's take a view from players as to how this track has set up in the past and what specific skills it requires:
+So let's take a view from players as to how the course sets up and what specific skills it requires:

 Greg Chalmers (2016): "No, normally you guys get like a nice little 15-mile-an-hour breeze at some point.
 This didn't do a lot today.
 I thought we were going to get some light breezes up around 14, 12.
 Really wasn't a factor.
 And when it's windy here, it's tricky and the greens are getting firmer.
 I think it will get trickier as the week goes on if there's no water put on it.
 Looking forward to that.
 Start slowing down a bit.
 When you've got all these altitude - not just the actual altitude but all the level changes you have out here going down 17 and things like that.
 Few other holes like that."